 Time & Date & Format

 This core course will be offered in an intensive block version between February 28 and March 25.
 We strongly recommend that you participate in this course being present in the classroom.
-However, we will make it possible to take the course remotely, but the specific modalities are not yet fixed.
+However, we also make it possible to take the course remotely, see Information->Virtual Guide.

 This will be a very intensive course.
 Do not plan on doing anything else serious beside it.

-The course requires basic knowledge in algorithms and data structures as covered for example by the introductory course "Grundzüge von Algorithmen und Datenstrukturen".
+The course requires basic knowledge in algorithms and data structures as covered for example by the course "Introduction to Algorithms and Data Structures" ("Grundzüge von Algorithmen und Datenstrukturen").
 In particular, you should be familiar with correctness proofs of algorithms.
 Specific concepts that you should have basic familiarity with and should be able to apply include:

 - pseudocode notation